WordPress/plugin-check/docs/creating-a-static-check.md

 ## Creating a new check using file search for strings / regular expressions

-A new class should be created for the static check, extending the `Abstract_File_Check` class.
-Here is an example:
+To create the static check, you should develop a new class that extends the `Abstract_File_Check` class.
+Below is an example:

 ```php
 use WordPress\Plugin_Check\Checker\Check_Categories;